Roy Lynk: Career

 He went down the pit aged 14 at Teversal Colliery in 1947.
 He left mining in 1979.
 He was Branch Secretary of the National Union of Mineworkers at Sutton Colliery from 1958-79.

 UDM

 At the start of the UK miners' strike (1984–85) on 6 March 1984, following a dispute at Cortonwood, Nottinghamshire's coal mining industry was second only to that of Yorkshire, with 32,000 miners; during the strike around 2,000 of those Nottinghamshire miners went on strike.
 On 12 March 1984, Yorkshire striking miners massed at Harworth Colliery to picket, and also on 14 March 1984 at Sutton Colliery.

 He replaced Henry Richardson as General Secretary of the Nottinghamshire area of the NUM in March 1984.
 The Nottinghamshire area left the NUM on 7 July 1985.
-The UDM was formed in December 1985, by him (aged 52) and David Prendergast (aged 37).
+The UDM was formed in December 1985, by him and David Prendergast.
 It received financial assistance from David Hart.

 He was on a committee of the European Coal and Steel Community from 1988-93.